 If you can’t be physically present, join our Jewish community through this website.
 You will see and experience some of our services, celebrations and educational workshops.
 We hope you can join us in prayer, learning and community.

-DECEMBER 2019 AND JANUARY 2020 BAT YAM SHABBAT EVE WORSHIP
+FEBRUARY 2020 BAT YAM SHABBAT EVE WORSHIP

 Rabbi Fuchs Reflects